FonPhannida/test_automation_review/README.md

 What tools I have worked with
 ✨Selenium IDE for EH project
-✨Robot framework for MTL admin
+✨Robot framework for MTL admin, ScoutAsia
 ✨Appium for MTL app/ GitFit
 ✨Katalon for personal interest, mobile app
 ✨Selenium + python for personal interest, club prophet